hasanshahriar32/thinkscribe-backend/README.md

 - APIs for web/mobile apps
 - SaaS backends

-## 🚀 Quick Start Guide
+## 🚀 Quick Start

-### ⚙️ Clone the repository
+### Clone the repository

 ```bash
 git clone https://github.com/MinPyaeKyaw/rbac-expressjs-starter.git
 ```

-### ⚙️ Prerequisites
+### Prerequisites

 - **Node.js** (v16.x or higher) - [Download Node.js](https://nodejs.org/) 🌐
 - **MySQL** - [Download MySQL](https://dev.mysql.com/downloads/) 💾

-### 🛠️ Setting Up the Database
+### Setting Up the Database

-1. 📁 Navigate to the `src/docs` folder – you'll find a SQL file named `rbac_express.sql`.
+1. Navigate to the `src/docs` folder – you'll find a SQL file named `rbac_express.sql`.
-2. 🗄️ Create a MySQL database named `rbac_express`.
+2. Create a MySQL database named `rbac_express`.
-3. 🧩 Run the SQL file in your database to create the required tables and seed data.
+3. Run the SQL file in your database to create the required tables and seed data.

-### 🛠️ Setting Up env
+### Setting Up env

-1. 📄 You'll find a .env.example file in the project root.
+1. You'll find a .env.example file in the project root.
-2. 📋 Copy the file and rename it to .env.
+2. Copy the file and rename it to .env.

 ```bash
 cp .env.example .env
 ```

-3. 📝 Open the .env file and replace the placeholder values with your actual credentials.
+3. Open the .env file and replace the placeholder values with your actual credentials.

-### 🚀 Initiating the Project
+### Initiating the Project

-1. ⚙️ Run these commands
+1. Run these commands

 ```bash
 cd rbac-expressjs-starter